 - Each shortlisted finalist will be given a 10-minute presentation slot at the 2020 WCS Closing Plenary to present their thesis.

-The independent jury, including industry experts, academics and innovators, will evaluate the entries received and shortlist three finalists.
+The independent jury, including industry experts, academics and innovators, evaluated the entries received and shortlisted three finalists.
 The delegates at the 2020 WCS will then choose the winning idea.

 - Olivier Chabin, Chief Innovation Officer, Cargolux

 - Vivien Lau, Executive Director, HACTL